MartinMalinda/thesis/light.md

 (Cajochen)

 - Light exerted an acute alerting response as assessed by a reduction in the incidence of slow-eye movements, a reduction of EEG activity in the theta-alpha frequencies (EEG power density within the 5–9 Hz range) as well as a reduction in self-reported sleepiness.
-In accordance with the dose response function for human circadian resetting and melatonin suppression,
+In accordance with the dose response function for human circadian resetting and melatonin suppression

+(Vandewalle et al)

+ - A short exposure to bright light can transiently prevent the sleepiness developed in continuous darkness.
+At the macroscopic systems level, the alerting effect of light is reflected by an enhanced thalamic activity, which in turn might modulate cortical responses to a cognitive challenge, independently from any visual information.
+The enhanced brain responses outlast the exposure but quickly dissipate following regionally specific time courses.

 ## References